-- > The current ELF balance is roughly \$35 million; annual revenues vary but are estimated at \$7 million per year - Estimated cost for initial restoration of woodlands = \$5,000 per acre over several years (LHRP 2015 Master Plan, page 172) - > Once restored, estimated cost for ongoing management = \$175 per acre per year (LHRP 2015 Master Plan, p.
+- The current ELF balance is roughly \$35 million; annual revenues vary but are estimated at \$7 million per year - > Estimated cost for initial restoration of woodlands = \$5,000 per acre over several years (LHRP 2015 Master Plan, page 172) - Once restored, estimated cost for ongoing management = \$175 per acre per year (LHRP 2015 Master Plan, p.
 172)

-The ELF could provide a long-term source of funding which could be used to ensure initial and ongoing management of buckthorn for Lebanon Hills-the entire park, not just the 700 acres already started-and the entire Forever Wild parks system.
-This would still leave a significant ELF balance for additional environmental priorities.
+The ELF is a long-term source of funding which could be used to ensure initial and ongoing management of buckthorn and other invasive plants at Lebanon Hills-the entire park, not just the 700 acres already started-and the complete Forever Wild parks system.
+If invested in this manner, a significant ELF balance would still remain annually for additional environmental priorities.